-The proposed 2020 land use and housing element of the continuing regional land use transportation study of the regional land use planning program includes a variety of tasks funded primarily by the Commission, the local communities concerned through planning agreements, and by FHWA, and WisDOT.
-These tasks include preparation of the regional land use plan.
-Other land use tasks, including park and open space planning, which are part of the 2020 regional land use planning program, would be funded by SEWRPC and local governments.
+The proposed 2021 land use and housing element of the continuing regional land use transportation study of the regional land use planning program includes a variety of tasks funded primarily by the Commission, the local communities concerned through planning agreements, by FHWA, and WisDOT.
+These tasks include preparation of the regional land use plan, park and open space planning, and comprehensive planning.

-With respect to the proposed 2020 regional transportation planning program, the projects are proposed to be funded by FHWA, WisDOT, and SEWRPC on a shared basis, reflecting that these highway and public transit planning efforts should be shared in accordance with the formulas specified in the Federal grant programs and the existing WisDOT-SEWRPC "3C" agreement.
-Other transportation tasks include WisDOT traffic forecasting which is funded by Wisconsin Department of Transportation monies.
+With respect to the proposed 2021 regional transportation planning program, the projects are proposed to be funded by FHWA, WisDOT, and SEWRPC on a shared basis, reflecting that these highway and public transit planning efforts should be shared in accordance with the formulas specified in the Federal grant programs and the existing WisDOT-SEWRPC "3C" agreement.
+Other transportation tasks include WisDOT traffic forecasting, which is funded by Wisconsin Department of Transportation monies.

-With respect to the proposed 2020 regional water quality planning program, the projects are proposed to be funded jointly by the Regional Planning Commission, the Milwaukee Metropolitan Sewerage District and local units of government through planning agreements, and the Wisconsin Department of Natural Resources.
+With respect to the proposed 2021 regional water quality planning program, the projects are proposed to be funded jointly by the Regional Planning Commission, the Milwaukee Metropolitan Sewerage District and local units of government through planning agreements, and the Wisconsin Department of Natural Resources.

-The proposed 2020 floodplain management planning program includes a variety of tasks funded jointly by the Commission, the Milwaukee Metropolitan Sewerage District and by the local communities concerned through contract agreements.
+The proposed 2021 floodplain management planning program includes a variety of tasks funded jointly by the Commission, the Milwaukee Metropolitan Sewerage District and by the local communities concerned through contract agreements.
 No Federal funding is involved except for the Federal cost share by the U.S. Geological Survey for the operation of the continuing cooperative streamflow-gaging program.

-With respect to the proposed 2020 planning research program, the Demographic and Economic Data Research and Provision element and the Regional Base Mapping element is jointly funded by FHWA, WisDOT, and SEWRPC.
+With respect to the proposed 2021 planning research program, the Demographic and Economic Data Research and Provision element and the Regional Base Mapping element is jointly funded by FHWA, WisDOT, and SEWRPC.
 Other planning research projects such as the Transportation Related Environmental Inventories and the Remonumentation Assistance is funded by Wisconsin Department of Transportation monies.
-The 2020 Regional Aerial Orthophotography Program is funded jointly with Federal Highway Administration Surface Transportation Block Grant funds, the Commission, and local units of government through contract agreements.

-The various projects contained within the proposed 2020 community assistance planning program are proposed to be funded by SEWRPC and local units of government in the Region through planning agreements.
+The various projects contained within the proposed 2021 community assistance planning program are proposed to be funded by SEWRPC and local units of government in the Region through planning agreements.

-Table 10.1 2020 Regional Land Use Planning Program Work Tasks and Projects
+Table 10.1 2021 Regional Land Use Planning Program Work Tasks and Projects

 Funding Source (in dollars) (in dollars)

 Service

 Work Tasks and Projects USDOT WisDOT SEWRPC Agreements Total

 TASK 1DATABASE DEVELOPMENT

-100-1000 Land Use Inventory 80,000 10,000 10,000 1 100,000
+100-1000 Land Use Inventory 160,000 20,000 20,000 1 200,000

 100-2000 Land Platting Inventory and Special

-Environmental Assessments 320,000 40,000 40,000 1 400,000
+Environmental Assessments 280,000 35,000 35,000 1 350,000

-100-2160 Natural Areas Plan Update 1 1 100,000 40,000 140,000
+100-2160 Natural Areas Plan Update !
+1 100,000 40,000 140,000

-Subtotal 400,000 50,000 150,000 40,000 640,000
+Subtotal 440,000 55,000 155,000 40,000 000'069

 TASK 2PLAN EXTENSION AND REFINEMENT

 110-1000 Plan Implementation and

-Community Assistance 480,000 30,000 000'06 1 000'009
+Community Assistance 480,000 45,000 36,700 38,300 000'009

-110-2000 Regional Park and Open Space

-Plan Implementation 1 1 70,050 77,000 147,050

 110-3000 Preparation of Regional Zoning

-Guide 80,000 10,000 10,000 1 100,000
+Guide 96,000 12,000 12,000 1 120,000

-Subtotal 260,000 40,000 170,050 000'22 847,050
+Subtotal 576,000 57,000 48,700 38,300 720,000

 TASK 3LONG RANGE PLANNING

-120-1000 Regional Land Use Plan 40,000 2,000 2,000 - 20,000
+120-1000 Regional Land Use Plan 8,000 1,000 1,000 1 10,000

-Subtotal 40,000 5,000 2,000 : 20,000

-Total 1,000,000 92,000 325,050 117,000 1,537,050
+Subtotal 8,000 1,000 1,000 1 10,000

+Total 1,024,000 113,000 204,700 78,300 1,420,000

-Table 10.2 2020 Regional Transportation Planning Program Work Tasks and Projects
+Table 10.2 2021 Regional Transportation Planning Program Work Tasks and Projects